So you’re ready to go on an RV adventure, but you need to know how the electricity works?

-Another option for to supply power your RV is with solar panels.
+Another option to supply power to your RV is solar panels.
 Solar power uses the sun’s energy to create electricity, which can then be used to power your RV.

 Solar power is a great option if you’re boondocking or dry camping because they don’t require any cords or connections.
 You just need to find a spot for the solar panels on your RV and install them!

 Keep in mind that solar panels will only work when the sun is out.
 So if you’re camping in an area with a lot of overcast, your solar panels won’t be very useful.

 Also, solar panels can only be used to create DC power.
 So you still can’t use solar to power larger 120-volt devices like your fridge or air conditioner.

 It’s important to familiarize yourself with your RVs circuit breaker or fuse panel!

 Circuit breakers protect things like shore power connections and sometimes AC appliances (for example, if they’re too heavy for a standard fuse).
 If something gets overloaded, the breaker will trip and turn off the power.
 This is a safety measure to prevent an electrical fire.

 Breakers are usually reset by flipping a switch.
 If your power suddenly shuts off, this is the first thing you should check.